Right-wing politics: Religion

-American right-wing media outlets oppose sex outside marriage and same-sex marriage, and they sometimes reject scientific positions on evolution and other matters where science tends to disagree with the Bible.
+American right-wing media outlets oppose sex outside marriage and same-sex marriage, and they sometimes reject scientific positions on evolution and other matters where science is perceived to disagree with the Bible.

-The term family values has been used by right-wing parties—such as the Republican Party in the United States, the Family First Party in Australia, the Conservative Party in the United Kingdom, and the Bharatiya Janata Party in India—to signify support for traditional families and opposition to the changes the modern world has made in how families live.
-Supporters of "family values" may oppose abortion, euthanasia, and birth control.
+The term family values has been used by right-wing parties—such as the Republican Party in the United States, the Family First Party in Australia, the Conservative Party in the United Kingdom, and the Bharatiya Janata Party in India—to signify support for traditional families and opposition to the changes which the modern world has made in relation to how families live.
+Supporters of "family values" may oppose abortion, euthanasia, birth control and same-sex marriage.

 Outside the West, the Hindu nationalist movement has attracted privileged groups which fear encroachment on their dominant positions, as well as "plebeian" and impoverished groups which seek recognition around a majoritarian rhetoric of cultural pride, order, and national strength.

-In Israel, Meir Kahane advocated that Israel should be a theocratic state, where non-Jews have no voting rights, and the far-right Lehava strictly opposes Jewish assimilation and the Christian presence in Israel.
-The Jewish Defence League (JDL) in the United States was classified as "a right wing terrorist group" by the FBI in 2001.
+In Israel, Meir Kahane advocated the belief that Israel should be a theocratic state, preferably, a Halachic state where non-Jews should have no voting rights, and the far-right organization Lehava strictly opposes Jewish assimilation and the Christian presence in Israel.
+In the United States, the FBI classified the Jewish Defence League (JDL) as "a right wing terrorist group" in 2001.
 Many Islamist groups have been called right-wing, including the Great Union Party, the Combatant Clergy Association/Association of Militant Clergy, and the Islamic Society of Engineers of Iran.